About Me

 PhD student

-Graduated from University College London
+Master of Research from University College London

 I graduated UCL with a Master of Research in Biodiversity, Evolution, and Conservation, completing two species distribution modeling projects during that time.
+My work using support vector machine (SVM) modeling to predict seaweed community classification was published in Aquatic Conservation (2018) doi:10.1002/aqc.2905.

 Sep.
 2014